SeanCaoile/CSSECDV/SECDV_MP/README.md

 # SECDV_MP
-## Project Setup
+## Project FE Setup

+1. cd SECDV_MP

-1. npm install
+2. npm install

-2. npm run dev
+3. npm run dev

 ## Notes
 When editing/testing the FE, you can hover to the bottom middle of the page where the Vue icon is, from there you can access the dev tools which may help.